-If you’re new to fruit, you might not know that there are many apple trees out there that simply can’t pollinate themselves—and, because of this, they also can’t be pollinated by identical varieties.
+If you’re new to fruit, you might not know that there are many apple trees out there that simply can’t pollinate themselves.
+Because of this, they also can’t be pollinated by identical varieties.
 Instead, they need pollination from different (but still compatible) varieties.
 This is known as cross pollination.
-As an example, you won’t have much success if you try to pollinate a Red Delicious with another Red Delicious, but you’ll have success if you pollinate that same Red Delicious with a compatible variety such as Cortland or Granny Smith.
+As an example, you won’t have much success if you try to pollinate a Red Delicious with another Red Delicious.
+But you’ll have success if you pollinate that same Red Delicious with a compatible variety such as Cortland or Granny Smith.
 Some varieties even need pollen from two compatible varieties, and some don’t really require pollination at all—but we’ll get into all of this!

 If pollination seems confusing, don’t worry—we’ve done the hard part for you!
-You’ll find all of our apple varieties categorized below according to their pollination requirements, and we’ve also listed all of their compatible pollinators to make things as simple and worry-free as possible so you can let the bees do the heavy lifting!
+You’ll find all of our apple varieties categorized below according to their pollination requirements.
+We’ve also listed all of their compatible pollinators to make things as simple and worry-free as possible so you can let the bees do the heavy lifting!
 Our Plant Whisperers are also always available to address any questions you may have.

 Requires One Pollinator

 Many apple tree varieties are more than content with just one other compatible variety around, and they should produce plenty of fruit for years to come.
 It’s also interesting to note that the type of pollen won’t affect the resulting fruit.
 For instance, a McIntosh blossom receiving Red Delicious pollen will still produce McIntosh fruit.
 Explore all of our apple trees that require one pollinator below.

 Malus domestica ‘Cox’s Orange Pippin’